thecodekitchen/flo/README.md

 The models are generated as established native data structures in both the back and front end codebases simultaneously so that the data can be translated effectively between the two languages.
 I've chosen Flutter/Dart as the primary frontend technology for its versatility to reach multiple platforms in their native paradigms, which is in line with my core motivation to provide idiomatic translations of a core architecture for as many platforms and languages as possible.

 The future direction of development will likely be centered around understanding how the integration schemes employed in Flython and Flo, respectively, might work with the data structures available in other backend languages.
 A couple of promising targets on the horizon are Rust and Julia.
 More suggestions are extremely welcome.
-I'm excited to use this as a platform for expanding my knowledge base of backend languages.
+I'm excited to use this as a platform for expanding my knowledge of backend languages.